jackdignamit/osTicket-IT-Support-Lab-End-User-Troubleshooting-Escalation/README.md

 - - -
 # Conclusion
 This osTicket IT support lab successfully replicates a real-world helpdesk environment by demonstrating a full support ticket lifecycle.
 Through the configuration process, I developed practical skills such as web server setup, database configuration, file permission management, and basic security hardening.
-The creation of agents, roles, departments, and teams strengthened my understanding of role-based access control, especially in enforcing least privelage, as well as general security administrative concepts.
+The creation of agents, roles, departments, and teams strengthened my understanding of role-based access control, especially in enforcing least privilege, as well as general security administrative concepts.
 By utilizing ticket priorities and SLAs, the efficiency of ticket escalation, assessing issue severity, and managing response deadlines greatly increased.
-This project has made me way more comfortable and proficient in IT service management and general structured problem resolution.
+This project has made me significantly more comfortable and proficient in IT service management and general structured problem resolution.